Differentiable Augmentation for Data-Efficient GAN Training: Introduction

 \section{Introduction}

-Generative adversarial networks (GANs)~\cite{goodfellow2014GAN} have achieved rapid advancements over the past several years.
-State-of-the-art models~\cite{brock2018BigGAN,karras2019StyleGAN2} are able to generate high-fidelity natural images of diverse categories.
+Big data has enabled deep learning algorithms achieve rapid advancements.
+In particular, state-of-the-art generative adversarial networks (GANs)~\cite{goodfellow2014GAN} are able to generate high-fidelity natural images of diverse categories~\cite{brock2018BigGAN,karras2019StyleGAN2}.
 Many computer vision and graphics applications have been enabled~\cite{zhu2017unpaired,wang2017fast,park2019semantic}.
-However, this great success comes at the considerable cost of both computation and data.
-Recently, researchers have proposed promising techniques to alleviate the computational burden of model inference~\cite{li2020gan,shu2019co}; however, the data efficiency remains to be a fundamental challenge.
+However, this success comes at the cost of a tremendous amount of computation and data.
+Recently, researchers have proposed promising techniques to improve the \textit{computational efficiency} of model inference~\cite{li2020gan,shu2019co}, while the \textit{data efficiency} remains to be a fundamental challenge.

 GANs heavily rely on vast quantities of diverse and high-quality training examples.
-To name a few, the FFHQ dataset~\cite{karras2019StyleGAN} contains 70,000 selective pre-processed high-resolution images of human faces; the ImageNet dataset~\cite{deng2009imagenet} annotates more than a million of images with various object categories.
-Collecting such large-scale datasets requires \emph{months or even years} of considerable human efforts, along with prohibitive annotation costs.
+To name a few, the FFHQ dataset~\cite{karras2019StyleGAN} contains 70,000 selective post-processed high-resolution images of human faces; the ImageNet dataset~\cite{deng2009imagenet} annotates more than a million of images with various object categories.
+Collecting such large-scale datasets requires \emph{months or even years} of considerable human efforts along with prohibitive annotation costs.
 In some cases, it is not even possible to have that many examples, \eg, images of rare species or photos of a specific person or landmark.
 Thus, it is of critical importance to eliminate the need of immense datasets for GAN training.
 However, reducing the amount of training data results in drastic degradation in the performance.
 For example in \fig{fig:cifar_curves}, given only 10\% or 20\% of the CIFAR-10 data, the training accuracy of the discriminator saturates quickly (to nearly 100\%); however, its validation accuracy keeps decreasing (to lower than 30\%), suggesting that the discriminator is simply memorizing the entire training set.
-This severe overfitting then disrupts the training dynamics and leads to degraded image quality.
+This severe over-fitting problem disrupts the training dynamics and leads to degraded image quality.